absolute-quantum/cats-blender-plugin/README.md

     - Added support for Source Engine Models!
     - Added new "Custom Model Creation" panel
     - Moved some model options into a new "Model Options" panel
+    - Moved Translations into the new "Model Options" panel
     - Added a lot of new model options to the "Model Options" panel
     - "Fix Model" now sets the roll of all bones to 0
-        - This should fix a lot of finger issues in Unity!
+        - This fixes a lot of finger issues in Unity!
     - "Fix Model" now removes the standard lamp, camera and cube
     - Full Body Tracking Fix is not longer enabled by default
     - More models are now compatible (please report non working models to us)